Canstruction

 THE PROCESS

-This particular year, we initially decided to do a cottage scene out of cans: a Muskoka chair, pine tree, and sunset.
-We tried and tried to make it work.
+The team initially attempted a cottage scene with a Muskoka chair, pine tree, and sunset.
 We spent endless hours searching for just the right cans, and test building our initial concepts, but we just couldn't make it work.
-With time running out we knew we had to come up with something else:

 cans

-A Queen's Feast came together at my last minute suggestion.
-The team had just had a failed test build and was sitting around at a loss of what to do.
-I thought, what if we did a different sort of mural image: a portrait!
-With Victoria Day coming up the week of the competition, why not do a Queen's face?
+A Queen's Feast was my suggestion.
+The team had just had a failed test build and was sitting around at a loss for what to do.
+I thought, What if we did a different sort of mural image: a portrait!
+With Victoria Day coming up, the week of the competition, why not do a Queen's face?
 Queen Elizabeth is exceptionally recognizable, so we started there...

 Queens-Feast-Process